celo-org/celo-bls-snark-rs/bls/README.md

 Implements BLS signatures as described in [BDN18].

 ## Using the code

+The BLS library code resides in the `bls` directory.
+The following commands assumed this is your current directory.

+A Go package consuming the library exists in the `go` directory.

 ### Quick start

 The `simple_signature` program shows how to generate keys, sign and aggregate signatures.